razielar/razielar/README.md

 <!-- ## Hi  👋 -->

-My names is Raziel, I'm a PhD student in data science and bioinformatics
+I'm a PhD student in data science and bioinformatics

 * Currently working for [CRG](https://www.crg.eu/roderic_guigo) as a PhD student